Earn the License You Need to Make a Difference in Education

 If you hold bachelor's degree you can choose to specialize in dual enrollment through the Master's of Science in Teaching and Learning program.
-This specialization requires six credits.
+This specialization requires six courses.

 If you hold a master's degree, you can obtain the dual enrollment certification directly in an 18 credit program.

 Most states require content exams as part of their teacher licensure requirements.